Eynesbury Senior College: Standard and Accelerated Foundation Studies Programs

-Science (Additional Mathematics, Biology, Chemistry, Mathematics, Physics, Psychology).

-Students taking the Accelerated FSP (starting in April) must choose at least three electives from the Science, Business, Health Sciences and Engineering streams and Environmental Studies.

-Students taking the Accelerated FSP (starting in September) must take at least three elective courses from the Engineering and Business streams only.

-Students attend four hours per week for each elective course.

-An Accelerated FSP commences in April and ends in December.
-The Standard and Accelerated programs both lead to the February intake of university.
-In addition, an Accelerated FSP commencing in September prepares students for mid-year (July) entry to university.
-The Accelerated FSP is ideally suited to students with above average academic and language skills.
-The Accelerated courses mostly cover the same content as the Standard FSP, but some applications of theory may be omitted.
+An Accelerated FSP commenced in April and ended in December.
+The Standard and Accelerated programs both led to a February intake of university.
+In addition, an Accelerated FSP commencing in September prepared students for mid-year (July) entry to university.

 Student assessments for Standard and Accelerated FSP are based on work completed throughout the year and on a final examination held at the end of the course.
 Each full course is marked out of 100 and the marks of the two half courses (50 each) are added together and counted as one full course.
 An aggregate score out of 500 is calculated.
 For students taking three electives this is a simple addition of all marks.
 Students must achieve a score of 60% or more in Language and Communication, and 275 overall to be considered for admission, subject to specific degree entry scores and quotas.
 This provides a base score for consideration for entry to Australian universities.